edgelesssys/contrast/docs/docs/architecture/attestation.md

 - **Verifier**: These entities utilize the *Evidence*, *Reference Values*, and *Endorsements*.
 They assess the trustworthiness of the *Attester* by applying an *Appraisal Policy* for *Evidence*.
 Following this assessment, *Verifiers* generate *Attestation Results* for use by *Relying Parties*.
 The *Appraisal Policy* for *Evidence* may be provided by the *Verifier Owner*, programmed into the *Verifier*, or acquired through other means.
 - **Relying Party**: Assigned to entities that utilize *Attestation Results*, applying their own appraisal policies to make specific decisions, such as authorization decisions.
 This process is referred to as the "appraisal of Attestation Results."
 The *Appraisal Policy* for *Attestation Results* might be sourced from the *Relying Party Owner*, configured by the owner, embedded in the *Relying Party*, or obtained through other protocols or mechanisms.

-## Components of Contrast's Attestation
+## Components of Contrast's attestation
 The key components involved in the attestation process of Contrast are detailed below:

 ### Attester: Application Pods
 This includes all Pods of the Contrast deployment that run inside Confidential Containers and generate cryptographic evidence reflecting their current configuration and state.
 Their evidence is rooted in the [hardware measurements](../basics/confidential-containers.md) from the CPU and their [confidential VM environment](../components/runtime.md).
-The details of this evidence are given below in the section on [Evidence Generation and Appraisal](#evidence-generation-and-appraisal).
+The details of this evidence are given below in the section on [evidence generation and appraisal](#evidence-generation-and-appraisal).

 ![Attestation flow of a confidential pod](../_media/attestation-pod.svg)